Zeraph-Zen/TFS-Redux-Z/README.md

 ## CREDITS:
 - KTM: He developed the original TFS Plugin that was used for the {SuN} and {SuN} Revived servers.
-- chundo: His 'Help Menu' plugin helped me learn how to use config files to create menus.
-- The {SuN} Community and Staff: For being part of the best gaming community I've ever been in.
-ALL of you are awesome!
+- Bolt: Created the TFS-Redux plugin this is based on.
+- Batfoxkid#7401: Fixed up the plugin a bit and created a functional build zone system.

 ## To do:
 ```
 - Add more props to proplist.cfg (event props, weapon mdls, hat mdls, etc)
 - Personal player settings (manipulate beam color, POSSIBLE different entity types such as prop_physics, etc)
 - Dead/Spec Player Checks
-- Support for no build and build zones (prob with named trigger_multiple)
+- Improved build zone functions (Disable placing things outside of buildzones)
 - Another config file for setting things such as sounds, manipulation beam textures, etc
-- More cvars, such as one to toggle the plugin, and to toggle (no)build zones
+- More cvars, such as one to toggle the plugin, and to toggle build zones.
-- Custom model support (Minecraft blocks?!?!)
-- More edit options?
-Rainbow paint?
-- More advanced permission/flag handling?
-Instead of just one for sm_tfs and sm_tfs_admin
-- About menu in sm_tfs that's toggable via cvar
-- More propblock preventions
+- Further improvements to propblock preventions
 ```